-The answer is not simple, but very complex.
-It is impossible to give a magic solution for each country, but the ways to follow are clearly marked and defined by 3 macro-chapters that respectively concern the 3 factors on which we can act: The Ecological Footprint, The Biocapacity and the Population.
+The answer is not simple, but very complex instead.
+It is impossible to give a magic solution for each country anyway the ways to follow are clearly marked and defined by 3 macro-chapters.
+They respectively concern the 3 factors on which we can act: The Ecological Footprint, The Biocapacity and the Population.

 Act on Ecological Footprint

 Today it’s the most followed path by society, in particular by both citizens and businesses, especially those that embrace CSR.
 It is often a bottom-top way, which starts from the civil and productive base on the trust of a rediscovered ethical spirit, to then give impulse and develop also institutional and political actions.
 Here we find the best expression of civil change.
 The solutions applicable in this area are many; just for supply examples you can take a look at the website I love clean San Diego what simple kind of actions, citizens, businesses and also institutions can take to reduce their impact on ecological footprint.
 These actions can be divided in